RedZipper/SimpleScripts/README.md

 # SimpleScripts
-Just a repo of use simple scripts
+Just a repo of simple scripts for basic use cases